 The University of Michigan is an Affirmative Action, Equal Opportunity Employer with an Active Dual-Career Assistance Program.
 The College of Engineering is especially interested in candidates who contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community.

-Questions: Please contact Judi Jones with subject “Robotics Hiring”
+Questions: Please contact Denise Edmund with subject “Robotics Hiring”